 “I thought there was something different about you,” Axel commented.
 “I just couldn’t put my finger on it.
 I can’t believe I didn’t recognize your surname.
-I mean, your dad’s legendary.
-Who knew....that one day, the fox king’s daughter would show up in Hawcroft, not to mention that she’d be my mate.
-Jeez...opposites attract.”
+I mean, your dad is legendary.
+Who knew that one day the fox king’s daughter would show up in Hawcroft, not to mention that she’d be my mate.
+Jeez, opposites really do attract.”
 Axel shook his head with a boyish smile.
-“A fox....my wife is a fox.”
+“A fox.
+My wife is a fox.”
 He seemed to like how the words sounded out loud.

 All the way home, he harped on about how our children would be hybrids: fox-bears.
 Happiness stained his face, stretching an enchanted smile across his lips.
 Axel wanted more than anything to start his own family, it was written all over his face.

 I was and always had been a spoiled selfish brat.
 Children never came into the equation.
 Not once.
 Not even after my cousin, Sheena got married.
-Yeah, her husband was a good for nothing, cheating scumbag, and she had finally seen the light and decided to divorce his ass, but still, we all thought the next step for her was children.
-Many of our friends were envious of her when she got married, whereas, I saw family life as a ball and chain, shackling me around the ankles, stopping me from enjoying life.
-Boy was I wrong.
+Yeah, her husband was a good for nothing, cheating scumbag, and she had finally seen the light and decided to divorce his ass, but still, we all thought the next step for her was going to include children.
+Many of our friends were envious of her when she got married.
+Whereas, I saw family life like a ball and chain, shackling me around the ankles, stopping me from enjoying life.
+Boy, was I wrong?

 The minute we began driving through the more elaborate part of town, I sensed a change in Axel’s posture.
 He sat up straight, gripping my hand tighter.
-Sitting in a shitty jail cell didn’t seem to faze him one bit, but the way his body tensed as we drove through billionaires row...he looked terrified.
+Sitting in a shitty jail cell didn’t seem to phase him one bit, but the way his body tensed as we drove through billionaires row, he looked terrified.

-“You ok?”
-I asked, in a gentle tone.
-My lips a mere inch from his ear, as he leaned across to get a better look at a lavish mansion, slack-jawed.
+“You OK?”
+I asked, in a soothing tone.
+My lips a mere inch from his ear as he leaned across to get a better look at a lavish mansion, slack-jawed.

 “Yeah,” he responded with a sigh that convinced me otherwise.